Attach your Ubuntu Pro subscription

-Once you have checked that you are running the latest version of the UA client, you need to attach the UA token to your UA client to gain access to the Ubuntu Advantage services.
+Once you have the latest version of the Pro Client installed, you need to attach the Ubuntu Pro token to your Pro Client to gain access to the services provided under Ubuntu Pro.

-First we need to retrieve our UA token from our Ubuntu Advantage dashboard.
+First you need to retrieve your Ubuntu Pro token from the Ubuntu Pro dashboard.
 To access your dashboard, you need an Ubuntu One account.
-If you still need to create one, ensure that you use the email address used to create your subscription.
+If you still need to create one, be sure to sign up using the email address used to create your subscription.

-Now we’re ready to attach our UA token to the UA client:
+Now we’re ready to attach our Ubuntu Pro token to the Pro Client:

 You will know that the token has been successfully attached when you see the list of services, descriptions and their enabled/disabled status in a table similar to this: